submariner-io/submariner-website/src/content/quickstart/openshift/globalnet/_index.md

 weight: 20
 ---

-This quickstart guide covers the necessary steps to deploy two OpenShift Container Platform (OCP) clusters on AWS with full stack automation
+This quickstart guide covers the necessary steps to deploy two OpenShift Container Platform (OCP) clusters on AWS with full stack automation, also known as installer-provisioned infrastructure (IPI).
+Once the OpenShift clusters are deployed, we deploy
-(aka IPI).
-Once the OpenShift clusters are deployed, we will walk you through the deployment of Submariner with Service Discovery, interconnecting the two clusters.
+Submariner to interconnect the two clusters.
 Since the two clusters share the same Cluster and Service CIDR ranges, [Globalnet](../../../architecture/globalnet/) will be enabled.

 {{< include "quickstart/openshift/setup_openshift.md" >}}